dougeby/IntuneDocs/intune/in-development.md

 ## Security

 ### Import and export security baselines    <!--3408610          -->
-We’re adding the capability to export and import security baselines so you can take your customizations with you and share them between Intune environments.
+We’re adding the capability to export and import security baselines.
+This feature will let you take your customizations with you and share them between Intune environments.

 <!-- ***********************************************-->
 ## Notices